If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

 What is Heating Oil?

 Heating with oil comes with its downsides.
-Heating oil fuel is expensive, especially in contrast to sustainable, biomass alternatives such as wood and pellets.
-Unlike biomass fuels, which are normally unchanged by the fluctuation of the economy, heating oil experiences extreme price volatility.
+Oil is expensive, especially in contrast to sustainable biomass alternatives such as wood and pellets.
+Unlike biomass fuels, which are normally unchanged by the fluctuation of the economy, oil experiences extreme price volatility.

 Furthermore, the “combustion of heating oil contributes to air pollution, global warming, and climate change” according to the Connecticut Council on Environmental Quality.
-Heating oil is linked to negative impacts on the environment—specifically, wildlife, water and the atmosphere—and human health.
+Oil is linked to negative impacts on the environment—specifically, wildlife, water and the atmosphere—and human health.

 3 Tips for Increasing Your Home’s Heating Efficiency